 Even if the administrative systems can be made cost effective, and the political challenges can be overcome, the incentives created by BCAs are problematic.
 They do not put the incentive for reducing emissions where the control is, usually in the manufacture.
 Instead they rely on flow back of incentives through the value chain, which inevitably leads to dilution of effectiveness of the incentive – although this is less so for emissions intensive commodities with relatively short value chains than other goods, which is another reason for focussing on these.
 There are also potential problems with bypass by moving down the value chain.
 For example, if BCAs are imposed on steel imports, the exporting country may move into the production of semi-finished goods, which bypass the BCAs but lead to a loss of economic activity from the jurisdiction imposing BCAs.

 For these reasons BCAs tend to work best for emission intensive commodities in certain well defined circumstances.
 They may be applicable when free allocation of allowances is inappropriate, as in the power sector (where imports are not sufficient to limit price rises by generators within the scheme and so free allocation is likely to create windfall gains).
+They are also likely, as noted, to become more applicable as caps reduce and free allocation becomes restricted as there are fewer allowances to allocate.
 They may also work where the price signal to consumers to substitute less emissions-intensive goods is an important abatement mechanism, which may be the case for cement.

 Applications of BCAs to date are all for electricity imports.
 California and Quebec both have a requirement to surrender allowances for imported electricity.
 Indeed the requirement for electricity exports from the north-eastern USA to Quebec is the only instance of an implemented BCA across national frontiers.
 Similarly in the Beijing emissions trading scheme consumers are likely to be required to surrender allowances for imported power.
 However, such measured are not universal for carbon prices in the power sector.
 RGGI does not have any requirements for imported power, nor does the UK carbon price support levy.